Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Abstract

 \section{Abstract}

-With the increasing availability of depth sensors, multimodal frameworks that combine color information with depth data are attracting increasing interest.
-In the challenging task of semantic segmentation, depth maps allow to distinguish between similarly colored objects at different depths and provide useful geometric cues.
-On the other side, ground truth data for semantic segmentation is burdensome to be provided and thus domain adaptation is another significant research area.
+With the increasing availability of depth sensors, multimodal frameworks that combine color information with depth data are gaining interest.
+However, ground truth data for semantic segmentation is burdensome to provide, thus making domain adaptation a significant research area.
+Yet most domain adaptation methods are not able to effectively handle multimodal data.
 Specifically, we address the challenging source-free domain adaptation setting where the adaptation is performed without reusing source data.
-We propose \textbf{MISFIT}: \textbf{\underline{M}ult\underline{I}modal \underline{S}ource-\underline{F}ree \underline{I}nformation fusion \underline{T}ransformer}, a depth-aware framework which injects depth information into a segmentation module based on vision transformers at multiple stages, namely at the input, feature and output levels.
-Color and depth style transfer helps early-stage domain alignment while re-wiring self-attention between modalities creates mixed features allowing the extraction of better semantic content.
+We propose \textbf{MISFIT}: \textbf{\underline{M}ult\underline{I}modal \underline{S}ource-\underline{F}ree \underline{I}nformation fusion \underline{T}ransformer}, a depth-aware framework which injects depth data into a segmentation module based on vision transformers at multiple stages, namely at the input, feature and output levels.
+Color and depth style transfer helps early-stage domain alignment while re-wiring self-attention between modalities creates mixed features, allowing the extraction of better semantic content.
 Furthermore, a depth-based entropy minimization strategy is also proposed to adaptively weight regions at different distances.
-Our framework, which is also the first approach using vision transformers for source-free semantic segmentation, shows noticeable performance improvements with respect to standard strategies.
+Our framework, which is also the first approach using RGB-D vision transformers for source-free semantic segmentation, shows noticeable performance improvements with respect to standard strategies.